qaul/qaul.net/doc/Code-Style-Guide.md

 Every header file shall start with an explanation of what this module does.
 Try to write self explanatory code with meaningful function and variable names.

-example template for a header file:
+Example template for a header file:

 ```
 /*